The content is accurate at the time of publication and is subject to change.

 I read the articles and checked out their claims for myself.
 Here's what I found:

-ONE company that will let you pay your mortgage with a credit card!
+Ways to pay your mortgage with a credit card

 So it seems that paying your mortgage with a credit card and reaping rewards from it is, alas, not a viable option.
 Really, it's for the best.
 Mortgages have a built-in system to guarantee timely repayment, while credit cards do not.
 If you put your mortgage payments on a credit card and then get behind on them for some reason, you could find yourself in a world of hurt - one that no amount of frequent flyer miles, points, or cash back could redeem you from.